Establishing Validity for Distance Functions and Internal Clustering Validity Indices in Correlation Space: Experimental Setup

 \subsection{Synthetic Benchmark Dataset}

-To systematically evaluate clustering validation approaches, we used the open source CSTS dataset \cite{degen2025csts}, a correlation structure-specific synthetic benchmark that provides controlled ground truth for the validation of multivariate time series clustering.
-CSTS consists of exploratory and confirmatory datasets, each comprising $\subjects=30$ different subjects.
-The exploratory and confirmatory datasets are statistically equivalent but independent.
-For each subject, there are 12 data variants of three-variate regime-switching time series data.
+We used the open source CSTS benchmark dataset \cite{degen2025csts}, a correlation structure-specific synthetic benchmark that operationalises canonical patterns and provides controlled ground truth for validation.
+CSTS consists of exploratory and confirmatory parts, each comprising $\subjects=30$ different subjects.
+The exploratory and confirmatory parts are statistically equivalent but independent.
+For each subject, there are 12 different data variants of three-variate regime-switching time series data.

-The 12 data variants are made up of four generation stages with each three completeness levels.
-The raw generation stage is normally distributed random data; in the normal stage each segment follows a different relaxed canonical pattern $\relaxedPattern$, ensuring each pattern is used $4-5$ times per subject; in the non-normal stage, the data undergo distribution shifts (extreme value and negative binomial distributions); and finally in the downsampled stage, the data are downsampled from 1-second to 1-minute resolution using mean aggregation.
+The 12 data variants are made up of four generation stages (raw, normal, non-normal, downsampled) with each three completeness levels (complete, partial, sparse).
+The raw generation stage is normally distributed random data; in the normal stage each segment follows a different relaxed canonical pattern $\relaxedPattern$, ensuring each pattern is used $4-5$ times per subject; in the non-normal stage, the data undergo distribution shifts (extreme value and negative binomial distributions); and in the downsampled stage, the data are downsampled from 1-second to 1-minute resolution using mean aggregation.
 The three completeness levels for each stage represent all observations (complete 100\%), deleting 30\% of observations at random (partial 70\%), and deleting 90\% of observations at random (sparse 10\%).
-Figure~\ref{fig:timeseiers-for-complete} illustrates a tiny proportion of two segments with different correlation regimes for each of the four generation stages.
-Each subject contains 100 segments of various lengths that last from 15 minutes to 10 hours (900 to 36,000 observations at 1-second sampling intervals), resulting in approximately 1.26 million observations per subject in the complete 1-second sampled variants.
+Figure~\ref{fig:timeseiers-for-complete} illustrates a regime change between two adjacent segments for the four generation stages.
+Each subject contains 100 segments of various lengths from 900 to 36,000 observations, resulting in approximately 1.26 million observations per subject before sparsification or downsampling.